abuba8/abuba8.github.io/_portfolio/portfolio-4.md

 ---
 title: "Multimodal In-Bed Pose Estimation"
-# excerpt: "Test"
+excerpt: Improving pose estimation for in-bed scenarios using depth, LWIR, and RGB modalities.
 collection: portfolio
 ---
 <!-- [Link to Github Repo](https://github.com/abuba8) -->

-Worked with a team of three ML Engineers for in-bed pose estimation using multiple modalities including depth, long-wavelength infrared, and RGB.
-Collected multi-modal data of 70+ participants and 13,000 pose images (using Azure Kinect) in three different room settings to ensure robustness.
-Integrated domain cameras APIs for data collection; and developed Tkinter-based annotation tool for cross-domain joints labeling of the collected dataset.
-Implemented Stacked Hourglass network using depth and LWIR modalities to predict joint heatmaps.
-Achieved a high performance of 71\% at PCKh@0.5.
+<p>The entire system architecture consists of three major components: data collection and preprocessing, pose estimation, and evaluation.
+The pipeline ensures robust performance across diverse room settings by leveraging multimodal data inputs and advanced neural network architectures.</p> <p>Developed a system integrating depth and long-wavelength infrared (LWIR) data for accurate joint heatmap prediction, focusing on enhancing in-bed pose estimation for medical and caregiving applications.
+Led the collection of multimodal data from 70+ participants using Azure Kinect, capturing over 13,000 pose images across three distinct room settings.
+Built custom tools for efficient data annotation, including a Tkinter-based application for cross-domain joint labeling.
+Implemented and fine-tuned a Stacked Hourglass network to predict joint positions, achieving 71% accuracy at PCKh@0.5.
+The robust system demonstrates high adaptability to varied environmental conditions.</p>
+- Tools: Python, PyTorch, pyKinectAzure, Tkinter, JSON

+<h2>Data Collection and Annotation</h2>
+<h3>Data Description</h3> <p>Data collection involved participants lying in various poses under three different room conditions to ensure robustness.
+The dataset was captured using Azure Kinect, which provided synchronized depth, RGB, and LWIR modalities.
+A total of 13,000 images were collected from over 70 participants.</p> <p>Preprocessing steps included extracting frames from video streams and cleaning the data by removing low-quality frames.
+For annotation, a custom Tkinter-based tool was developed to label joints across RGB, depth, and LWIR data.
+This tool facilitated accurate joint labeling and ensured consistency across modalities.
+Data augmentation techniques, such as flipping and rotation, were applied to enhance model generalization.</p>
+<h2>Pose Estimation</h2>
+<h3>Network Details</h3> <p>The Stacked Hourglass network was implemented for joint heatmap prediction.
+Depth and LWIR modalities were primarily used for training to capture robust pose information, while RGB data provided additional context during evaluation.
+The network architecture involved multiple stacked hourglass blocks to refine predictions iteratively, focusing on key joint locations.</p> <p>Training involved a batch size of 16 and an epoch count of 50, using an adaptive learning rate.
+The dataset was split into training, validation, and test sets, with a balanced distribution of poses and room conditions to prevent bias.
+The model achieved a significant performance metric of 71% PCKh@0.5, outperforming baseline methods in multimodal pose estimation.</p>
+<h2>Evaluation and Application</h2>
+<h3>Evaluation Metrics</h3> <p>Performance was evaluated using Percentage of Correct Keypoints (PCKh) at a 0.5 threshold.
+The system demonstrated strong generalization across diverse room settings, with consistent accuracy across test scenarios.</p>